 What does ERP give you?

+It is important to differentiate between accounting software and ERP.
 ERP systems give you the greatest overall visibility and control over your business, your processes and your operations.
 They provide visibility, analytics, and efficiency across every aspect of your business.
 Using the latest technologies, ERP systems facilitate the flow of real-time information across departments.
 This means you can make accurate, data-driven decisions and manage performance – all in real time!

 Why SAP Business One for your ERP of choice?